dober-man/dober-man.github.io/xc/xc-vuln-app-was.md

 ---

+## Step A — Create the Resource Group
+1. Go to **Resource Groups → Create**
+2. Name: `rg-vuln-web-lab`
+3. Region: your preferred region
+4. Create

-# Step A — Configure the Logic App (Expiration-Based Cleanup)
+# Step A.1 — Configure the Logic App (Expiration-Based Cleanup)

 This Logic App periodically checks resources for an `expireOn` tag and automatically deletes them after the expiration date/time.

-## Step A.1 — Create the Logic App
+## Step A.2 — Create the Logic App

 1. Go to **Azure Portal → Logic Apps → Create**
 2. Choose **Consumption** (recommended for PoCs)